ferrarimarco/home-lab/README.md

 In this section, you set up a development environment for the home lab.

-### Remote development workstation

-All the development work can be carried out in a remote development workstation that you provision in the cloud environment, after opening a SSH session.

-See the `development-workspace` Terraform module for details about the configuration of the workstation.

 ### Remote embedded development

-To use the remote workstation as a development environment for embedded devices,
+To use a remote workstation as a development environment for embedded devices,
 you:

 1. Expose the needed serial ports via an RFC 2217 server.